 - Worksheet 'The BBC Guide to Parliament' Read, highlight and fill in the gaps on the word document.
-You can print this off to complete it or do it on the computer if that works. - (b) The Branches of Government (worksheet in the folder)
+You can print this off to complete and then file.. - (b) The Branches of Government (worksheet in the folder)

 Complete the worksheet by printing it off and answering the questions or do it on the computer if that works. - (c) The Government: the Cabinet (worksheet in the folder)